Caring For Your Canine Companion During Hot Weather

 Do not over-exercise your dog on a hot day.
 Make sure you go for your walks early in the morning or later in the evening when the temperature has cooled down.
 Do not throw balls or other toys during your walks, as some dogs will just keep on running without realising that they are exhausting themselves before it’s too late.

-For healthy dogs, when temperatures reach above 22 degrees, we need to be taking EXTRA steps to keep them safe when walking.
+For healthy dogs, when temperatures reach above 22 degrees, we need to take EXTRA steps to keep them safe when walking.
 This temperature would be even lower for young, old, and vulnerable dogs!
-Some more vulnerable dogs include but are not limited to:
+Some vulnerable dogs include, but are not limited to:

 - Brachycephalic breeds i.e., Bulldogs and Pugs.